AHN Complaint Management Policy

-This document outlines the AHN policy on complaints and the procedures to be followed if a student or host cannot reach a resolution between themselves, should a problem in homestay occur.
-AHN’s response to complaints between a student and host will be based on a fair and efficient resolution, and at the first available opportunity.
-Please note the procedure below may vary slightly, depending on whether the complaint is raised by a student, host or school.
+This document outlines the AHN policy on complaints and the procedures to be followed if a Guest or Host cannot reach a resolution between themselves, should a problem in homestay occur.
+AHN’s response to complaints between a Guest and Host will be based on a fair and efficient resolution, and at the first available opportunity.
+Please note the procedure below may vary slightly, depending on whether the complaint is raised by a Guest, Host or Education Provider.

-AHN should ensure all students and hosts have contact details for their local office should they have concerns or complaints about any aspect of their homestay placement.
+AHN should ensure all Guests and Hosts have contact details for their local office should they have concerns or complaints about any aspect of their homestay placement.

 When investigating a complaint, the number of people who know of the matter should be kept to a minimum.
-Only those directly involved e.g. student, host and an AHN staff member should be informed in the first instance.
+Only those directly involved e.g. Guest, Host and an AHN staff member should be informed in the first instance.
 Every person who becomes aware of the alleged complaint has a duty to maintain confidentiality and should be made aware of this.

 Complaints and their investigation should be carried out in good faith.
-Students and hosts involved in a complaint should not be motivated by malice or ill will.
+Guests and Hosts involved in a complaint should not be motivated by malice or ill will.
 The AHN staff member investigating the complaint should be fair and thorough, limiting his or her investigation to matters of relevance to the complaint and adhering to the confidentiality principle, while acting in good faith.

 There are at least two perspectives to a complaint and the opportunity to present both needs to be provided.
 This needs to be done without prejudging, forming conclusions without all the facts, or predetermining any outcomes.

-At all stages of the complaint process the student or host are entitled to have a support person present.
-A student may prefer an interpreter or friend whose English is at a higher level than their own.
-The support person is not an advocate and should not advocate on behalf of the student.
-Similarly, if a host is more comfortable with a support person then this must be allowed.
+At all stages of the complaint process the Guest or Host are entitled to have a support person present.
+A Guest may prefer an interpreter or friend whose English is at a higher level than their own.
+The support person is not an advocate and should not advocate on behalf of the Guest.
+Similarly, if a Host is more comfortable with a support person then this must be allowed.

 Confidential records will be kept of all conversations, telephone calls and meetings, and will be used if the complaint becomes formal.
-Notes will be documented in the files of both hosts and students on the AHN system.
+Notes will be documented in the files of both Hosts and Guests on the AHN system.
 Notes should include the following: